brunocriado/tcpparser/README.md

-# tcpwatch
+# tcpparser
-A watcher for tcp connection to host
+A Python /proc/net/tcp parser with something else